biobakery/maaslin/README.md

 The minimal requirement for a MaAsLin .read.config file is as follows.
 The Matrix: should be specified.
-Metadata needs to be named "Matadata" for the metadata section and "Abundance" for the abundance section.
+Metadata needs to be named "Metadata" for the metadata section and "Abundance" for the abundance section.
 “Read\_PCL\_Rows:” is used to indicate which rows are data or metadata to be analyzed.
 Rows can be identified by their metadata/data id.
 Separate ids by commas.
 If there is a consecutive group of